Vitrification

-Vitrification (from Latin vitrum 'glass', via French vitrifier) is the full or partial transformation of a substance into a glass, that is to say, a non-crystalline or amorphous solid.
-Glasses differ from liquids structurally and glasses possess a higher degree of connectivity with the same Hausdorff dimensionality of bonds as crystals: dim_{H} = 3.
+Vitrification (from Latin vitrum 'glass', via French vitrifier) is the full or partial transformation of a substance into glass.
 In the production of ceramics, vitrification is responsible for their impermeability to water.

-Vitrification is usually achieved by heating materials until they liquify, then cooling the liquid, often rapidly, so that it passes through the glass transition to form a glassy solid.
-Certain chemical reactions also result in glasses.

-In terms of chemistry, vitrification is characteristic for amorphous materials or disordered systems and occurs when bonding between elementary particles (atoms, molecules, forming blocks) becomes higher than a certain threshold value.
-Thermal fluctuations break the bonds; therefore, the lower the temperature, the higher the degree of connectivity.
-Because of that, amorphous materials have a characteristic threshold temperature termed glass transition temperature (T_{g}): below T_{g} amorphous materials are glassy whereas above T_{g} they are molten.

 The most common applications are in the making of pottery, glass, and some types of food, but there are many others, such as the vitrification of an antifreeze-like liquid in cryopreservation.

-In a different sense of the word, the embedding of material inside a glassy matrix is also called vitrification.
-An important application is the vitrification of radioactive waste to obtain a substance that is thought to be safer and more stable for disposal.
+Vitrification is also used in the disposal and long-term storage of radioactive waste, in which the waste is immobilized within a hardened glass material considered more stable for containment.

-One study suggests that, during the eruption of Mount Vesuvius in 79 AD, a victim's brain was vitrified by the extreme heat of the volcanic ash; however, this has been strenuously disputed.
+It has also been proposed, though disputed, that the extreme heat of the eruption of Mount Vesuvius in 79 AD vitrified the brain of at least one victim.

 Ceramics

 Vitrification is the progressive partial fusion of a clay, or of a body, as a result of a firing process.
 As vitrification proceeds, the proportion of glassy bond increases and the apparent porosity of the fired product becomes progressively lower.
 Vitreous bodies have open porosity, and may be either opaque or translucent.
 In this context, "zero porosity" may be defined as less than 1% water absorption.
 However, various standard procedures define the conditions of water absorption.
 An example is by ASTM, who state "The term vitreous generally signifies less than 0.5% absorption, except for floor and wall tile and low-voltage electrical insulators, which are considered vitreous up to 3% water absorption."

 Pottery can be made impermeable to water by glazing or by vitrification.
 Porcelain, bone china, and sanitaryware are examples of vitrified pottery, and are impermeable even without glaze.
 Stoneware may be vitrified or semi-vitrified; the latter type would not be impermeable without glaze.